Regulations for evacuation schemes

 The notice must include:

-Refer to regulation 34(external link).
+Refer to regulation 34(opens in a new tab).

 The owner of a building that has an approved evacuation scheme must notify Fire and Emergency if: